pdugas/MediaWiki-SVN/README.md

 ### INSTALLATION

+PHP's Subversion extension is needed for this extension.
+See http://php.net/manual/en/book.svn.php for details.

-No configuration other than including the extension is required.
+No MediaWiki configuration other than including the extension is required.
 Add a line like the one below to the bottom of your `LocalSettings.php` file.

 > require_once("$IP/extensions/MediaWiki-SVN/SVN.php");